wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The terminology and the signs shall be consistent throughout the international application.

-### Rule 11 Physical Requirements of the International Application
+### Rule 11---Physical Requirements of the International Application

 ##### 11.1 Number of Copies